 The nature of healthcare provision in the EU is that all member states operate a state-controlled healthcare system.
 As a result, there is significant focus on cost of healthcare and, in particular, the cost of pharmaceuticals.
-It is reported in the Pharmaceutical Strategy for Europe document that "pharmaceutical budgets account for 20-30% of hospital expenditures and are growing faster than retail spending."4
+It is reported in the EU Pharmaceutical Strategy document that "pharmaceutical budgets account for 20-30% of hospital expenditures and are growing faster than retail spending."4